Rocket Mortgage® does not currently offer financing for kit homes.

 How Much Is A House Kit?

-The most bare-bones house kit floor plans can come as cheap as $30 per square foot.
-You may find these cheaper kits don’t come with drywall or even any interior elements.
+A simple house kit floor plan can cost as low as $30 per square foot.
+You may find that cheaper house kits don’t come with drywall or any interior elements.
 More typically, the cost of an average panelized home kit, one that includes wall panels and a roof, may be closer to $40 – $80 per square foot, according to HomeAdvisor.
-It’s a good idea to talk with a general contractor before committing to a house kit to get a more realistic estimate and compare what different kits include.

 How Much Do Kit Homes Cost To Build?